Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars

 [{ [1][]{#1}

 {We introduce \textbf{\methodname{}}, a system that can instantly generate animatable dual-stylized avatars.
-Our dual stylization process reimagines avatars in various artistic styles, enabling users to visualize themselves in diverse scenarios and create personalized stories.
-Our approach also enables 3D stylized gaussian avatars generation and expression animation. \methodname{} accomplishes the selfie-to-avatar conversion in just 0.9 seconds, and offers real-time functionality for mobile applications. \href{https://echen01.github.io/instamoji-supp/}{Project page.}} }] \makeatletter \@makefntext[1]{ \@makefnmark #1 } \makeatother \thefootnote{*}
+Our dual stylization process reimagines a base avatar in various artistic styles, enabling users to visualize themselves in diverse scenarios and create personalized stories. \methodname{} accomplishes the selfie-to-avatar conversion in just 0.9 seconds.
+Equipped with a mobile face tracker, our approach also enables expression animation in real time, at 30 to 40 FPS on mobile devices. \href{https://echen01.github.io/instamoji-supp/}{Project page.} } }]